sebasjm/antlr/README.txt

   namely: scopeSetAttributeRef, returnSetAttributeRef and the ruleSetPropertyRef_* templates, with the exception of ruleSetPropertyRef_text. we cannot set this attribute

+October 19, 2006

+* Fixed 2 bugs in DFA conversion that caused exceptions. altered functionality of getMinElement so it ignores elements<0.

 October 18, 2006

 * moved resetStateNumbersToBeContiguous() to after issuing of warnings;